SwissLife-OSS/swisslife-oss.github.io/website/blog/2019-29-11-squadron-release.md

 }
 ```

-You can find more samples in out [docs](https://swisslife-oss.github.io/squadron/docs/quickstart).
+You can find more quick starts and samples in our [docs](https://swisslife-oss.github.io/squadron/docs/quickstart).

 ## Roadmap

 ### More resources

-With future releases we plan to add the following resources:
+With future releases we plan to add the following resources to squadron:

 - Kafka
 - RavenDB